AURORA VIEWING TOUR#21: TO ALASKA

 Aurora during our November 2014 Alaska tour.
 Lynn Palmer photo.

-Aurora viewing during our January 2015 Alaska tour can allow times for portraits.
+Aurora viewing during our January 2015 Alaska tour can allow times for group portraits.
 Paul D. Maley photo.

 Aurora on our February 2017 expedition.
 Jeff Pohlman photo.